Space Poop Problem-Solvers Take Home Cash Prizes From NASA

 He designed a small airlock at the crotch of the suit, with a variety of items — including inflatable bedpans and diapers — that could be passed through the small opening and then expanded.
 His design even allows an astronaut to change underwear while inside the spacesuit, through the same small opening.

-Cardon used an old flight suit to try some physical proto-typing, and his kids helped gather supplies.
+Cardon used an old flight suit to try some physical prototyping, and his kids helped gather supplies.
 They were "totally excited," he says.
 "They lost their minds when I told them I won."

 Second place went to a trio from Houston — a physician, an engineering professor and a dentist (who also served as the team's illustrator).
 All three had studied chemical engineering in college.